ComScore

 • Time Commitment: 1 hour

-• Why We Love It: kid-friendly, crowd-pleaser, vegetarian
+• Why I Love It: kid-friendly, crowd-pleaser, vegetarian

-Normally I’d say sushi and hot weather do not mix, but when the former is fish-free, I say go for it.
-This poppable cookout side dish comes together in a muffin tin.
+Normally, I'd say sushi and hot weather do not mix, but when the former is fish-free, it's fair game.
+This dangerously poppable recipe comes together in a muffin tin and pairs beautifully with fried fish or grilled salmon.

 50. Spicy Corn Carbonara